DesktopECHO/ika/lineageos/README.md

 `com.google.android.gsf.gservices` provider remains available.

-Downloaded APKs are cached under `MICROG_PREBUILT_CACHE_DIR` (default `ika-work/microg-prebuilts` at the ika repository root, alongside the ccache and ARM64 prebuilt caches).
+Downloaded APKs are cached under `MICROG_PREBUILT_CACHE_DIR` (default `ika-work/microg-prebuilts` at the Ika repository root, alongside the ccache and ARM64 prebuilt caches).
 The cache is keyed by the upstream, version-stamped file name, so a rebuild whose resolved versions are already cached copies them into `vendor/partner_gms` without re-downloading.
 A small `index.json` manifest in the same directory maps each pinned version to its cached APK.

-For a **fully offline** build, pin every `MICROG_*_RELEASE` to an explicit version (not `latest`) and warm the cache once online.
-On later runs each pinned module whose APK is already cached is installed straight from the manifest with no upstream request at all — not even the release-metadata or F-Droid index lookup. `latest` always re-queries metadata so a newer upstream release is not missed (though an unchanged version still skips the download).
+For an offline rebuild from an already-synced workspace, pin every `MICROG_*_RELEASE` to an explicit version (not `latest`), warm the cache once online, and use `REBUILD=1` to skip source synchronization.
+On later runs, each pinned module whose APK is already cached is installed directly from the manifest with no upstream request—not even a release-metadata or F-Droid index lookup. `latest` always re-queries metadata so a newer upstream release is not missed, though an unchanged version still skips the download.

 `INCLUDE_X86_ARM_NATIVE_BRIDGE=1` is the default for the x86-64 product.
-The build helper runs `scripts/update_native_bridge_prebuilts.py`, which downloads the Android 16 Google APIs x86-64 SDK system image, verifies its SHA1, extracts Google's `libndk_translation.so` runtime, proxy libraries, and binfmt/init glue, and installs those proprietary files into the workspace at `vendor/lineage_desktop/prebuilts/native_bridge/system`.
+The build helper runs `scripts/update_native_bridge_prebuilts.py`, which downloads the Android 16 Google APIs x86-64 SDK system image, verifies its SHA-1, extracts Google's `libndk_translation.so` runtime, proxy libraries, and binfmt/init glue, and installs those proprietary files into the workspace at `vendor/lineage_desktop/prebuilts/native_bridge/system`.
 The binaries are not